SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

 - **`CMakeLists.txt`**: CMake configuration file for project setup, library finding, and compiler options.

 Ensure all paths in these configuration files are updated to reflect your local setup.
 Delete `CMakeCache.txt` when compiling new files to avoid conflicts.
+Some of the required setup files and zip files are included in the repository.

 ## Acknowledgments